kyr0/qwen3-omni-vllm-docker/README.md

 Super-simple docker container setup for running Qwen3-Omni models (Instruct, Thinking, Captioner) using a custom version of vLLM with Qwen patches and flash attention.

+NOTE: This has tiny optimizations for H200.
+Just fork this repo, clone, and modify the `./start.sh` script to add/modify/remove vLLM args as needed.

 ## Supported Models

 - **instruct** (default): `Qwen/Qwen3-Omni-30B-A3B-Instruct`